-Countercyclical Indexing is based on a simple premise – a “balanced” index such as 60/40 is an inefficient countercyclical approach because it always rebalances back to an equity weighting that is unbalanced in terms of where the relative asset class risk comes from.
+Countercyclical Indexing is based on a simple premise – a “balanced” index such as 60/40 is a relatively inefficient rebalancing approach because it always rebalances back to an equity weighting that is unbalanced in terms of where the relative asset class risk comes from.
 This is because 85% of the volatility in a 60/40 portfolio comes from the 60% stock slice.

 White Paper – What Is Countercyclical Indexing?

 Mr. Roche is the Founder and Chief Investment Officer of Discipline Funds.Discipline Funds is a low fee financial advisory firm with a focus on helping people be more disciplined with their finances.

 He is also the author of Pragmatic Capitalism: What Every Investor Needs to Understand About Money and Finance, Understanding the Modern Monetary System and Understanding Modern Portfolio Construction.